 Genealogical Research Service in Ukraine and Eastern Europe

-The sample report on genealogical research in Ukraine with copies of found archival documents, their translation, explanation and interpretation, and a genealogical tree in chart form.
+The sample report on genealogical research in Ukraine with copies of the located archival documents, their translations, explanations, interpretations, and a genealogical tree in chart form.

 Geographical area: Eastern Ukraine